zhaoren91/zhaoren.github.io/_pages/about.md

 # News
+07/2024: Congratulations!
+Our paper <a href="https://www.sciencedirect.com/science/article/pii/S0003682X24003293" target="_blank">More than spectrograms: Deep representation learning for machinery fault detection</a> is accepted any published in Applied Acoustics!

+07/2024: Congratulations!
+Our survey paper  is accepted and published in IEEE Computational Intelligence Magazine (IF 2023:10.3)!

+07/2024: Congratulations!
+We have 3 papers accepted and orally presented in IEEE EMBC 2024!

 12/2023: Call for paper: <a href="hhttps://spj.science.org/page/cbsystems/si/audio-inspired-methods-for-healthcare" target="_blank">Audio-Inspired Methods for Healthcare, Cyborg and Bionic Systems</a>, Submission Deadline: June 30, 2024.

 12/2023: Congratulations!
 We have a paper accepted by the M3Oriental Workshop at ACM Multimedia Asia 2023!